 The IBD program at Washington University is composed of 17 clinicians (14 MD’s, 2 ANP and 1 GI Health Psychologist and IBD Nutritionist ) who all focus their practice on IBD patient management.
 Many of our gastroenterologists are recognized as national leaders for their expertise in IBD clinical care and research.
 Complementing our expert IBD clinicians is a support staff dedicated specifically to IBD patient care, including IBD trained Registered Nurses (RNs), Nurse Practitioners (NPs), and IBD research coordinators.

 Balancing out a holistic care model, we have GI and IBD focused clinical health psychologist in our center, as well as an IBD experienced nutritionist.
-We partner with other service lines specializing in advanced IBD care including Radiology, Colorectal Surgery, and Pathology.
+We partner with other service lines specializing in advanced IBD care including Radiology, Colon and Rectal Surgery, and Pathology.
 Interactive joint conferences are held monthly or more frequently to discuss the most challenging IBD cases.
 This means that individualized patient treatment plans are developed based on knowledge from the leading edge of medical practice.

 The successful candidate will be expected to carry out one or more clinical or basic-translational research projects related to IBD under the supervision of a faculty mentor.
 The IBD Program will sponsor travel for the fellow to attend at least one educational conference or meeting.
 Clinical or basic-translational projects are expected to be presented at one national convention.

 Review the eligibility requirements for the WUSM IBD Fellowship and application process.